The absence and utilization percentage contained in the framework are:

 No. The lead agency must submit all exception requests on the DWRS Exception Request Application, DHS-5820, and attach any supporting documentation that is not accounted for in the CSSP.
 The provider should use the following forms to submit necessary cost documentation to the lead agency:

 This process ensures that the lead agency is aware of, and in agreement with, the person’s extraordinary needs and the cost drivers behind a rate exception request.

-If DHS receives an exception request directly from a provider, DHS will notify the provider, and copy the lead agency, that all exception requests must be routed through the lead agency for submission to DHS.
+If DHS receives an exception request directly from a provider, DHS will notify the provider (and copy the lead agency) that all exception requests must be routed through the lead agency for submission to DHS.
 DHS will not review the request unless submitted by the lead agency.

 Yes, a lead agency should deny an exception request if:

+No. A service rate cannot be the sole reason for demission of a person from service.
 Minn.
 Stat. §245D.10, subd.
-3 and 3a, identify how and when services may be disrupted and what is required when a provider determines it can no longer serve an individual.
-DHS encourages providers and lead agencies to work together to best meet the needs of the individual and to involve DHS as necessary before demitting a person.
+3 and 3a identify how and when services may be disrupted and what is required when a provider determines it can no longer serve a person.
+DHS encourages providers and lead agencies to work together to best meet the needs of the person and to involve DHS, as necessary, before demitting a person.

 Statute outlines when a person is eligible for an exception.
 If these criteria are not met, DHS cannot approve an exception.
 Lead agencies, people or families with concerns should contact the DHS Response Center for help if necessary.

 Lead agencies have the authority to work on service planning and if appropriate depending on the type of service, increase units of service if there have been changes in the person’s need that do not require an increased rate.